 Best Place to View

 Point Reyes Headlands including the Point Reyes Lighthouse, Sea Lion Overlook and Chimney Rock.
 Groups often “haul out” or rest closely together as seen from Sea Lion Overlook, or float together on the ocean's surface in "rafts,” as seen from the Point Reyes Lighthouse.
 They can be seen porpoising, or jumping out of the water, and have also been seen "surfing" the breaking waves at Limantour and Drakes beach.
-Please keep at least 200 feet away from seals in the wild.
+Please keep at least 200 feet away from seals and sea lions in the wild.

 California Sea Lion Resources